kar-dim/Watermarking-Accelerated/README.md

    - Embeds the watermark using the NVF and the proposed Prediction-Error mask for a video or image.
    - Detects the watermark using the proposed Prediction-Error based detector for a video or image.
    - Prints FPS/execution time for both operations, and both masks.

+**NOTE**:
-**NOTE**: For video operations, only the proposed mask is used, which is more optimal.
+1. For video operations, only the proposed mask is used, which is more optimal.
+2. CPU implementation is built with AVX2 support: ```-mavx2 -mfma```.
+To enable AVX-512 replace the previous with: ```-march=native```.
+The performance gains are negligible, and for much broader compatibility we use AVX2 by default.

 The application should be parameterized from the corresponding ```settings.ini``` file.
 Here is a detailed explanation for each parameter: